aimat-lab/gcnn_keras/README.md

 A major issue for graphs is their flexible size and shape, when using mini-batches.
 Here, for a graph implementation in the spirit of keras, the batch dimension should be kept also in between layes.
 This is realized by using ragged tensors.
 A complete set of layers that work solemnly with ragged tensors is given in [ragged](kgcnn/layers/ragged).

-Many graph implementations use also a [disjoint](kgcnn/layers/disjoint) representation or [padded](kgcnn/layers/padded) tensors.
+Many graph implementations use also a [disjoint](kgcnn/layers/disjoint) representation and sparse or [padded](kgcnn/layers/padded) tensors.

 ### Input

 In order to input batched tensors of variable length with keras, either zero-padding plus masking or ragged and sparse tensors can be used.
 Morover for more flexibility, a dataloader from `tf.keras.utils.Sequence` is often used to input disjoint graph representations.
-Tools for converting numpy or scipy arrays are found in [utils](kgcnn/data/utils.py).
+Tools for converting numpy or scipy arrays are found in [utils](kgcnn/utils).

 Here, for ragged tensors, the nodelist of shape `(batch,None,F)` and edgelist of shape `(batch,None,Fe)` have one ragged dimension `(None,)`.
 The graph structure is represented by an indexlist of shape `(batch,None,2)` with index of incoming `i` and outgoing `j` node as `(i,j)`.